Suor/battle-brothers-mods/README.md

 ## Feedback

 Any suggestions, bug reports, other feedback are welcome.
 The best place for it is this Github, i.e. just create an issue.
 Or you can post or create a bug on [NexusMods][nexus-mods] on a specific mod page.

+## Using This Code

+My code here is [BSD licensed](LICENSE), which basically means you may use it for any purposes, including bundling it or its parts as part of your stuff, either public or private.
+Don't need to explicitly ask for permission.
+However, if you do distribute such your work then you should say you are using this in your docs/README/description/whatever.

 [nexus-mods]: https://www.nexusmods.com/battlebrothers/users/97435548?tab=user+files